oracle/python-oracledb/doc/src/index.rst

 an open source module that enables Python programs to access Oracle Database.
 It conforms to the `Python Database API v2.0 Specification
 <https://www.python.org/dev/peps/pep-0249/>`__ with a considerable number of
 additions and a couple of exclusions.
+Synchronous and :ref:`concurrent <asyncio>` coding styles are supported.

 This module is currently tested with Python 3.7, 3.8, 3.9, 3.10, 3.11 and 3.12
 against Oracle Database 23c, 21c, 19c, 18c, 12c, and 11gR2.